mrh996/ronghui/_pages/about.md

 Research Aims:
 ======
 * My research vision is to improve the robustness of deep learning systems.
-* My research focuses on the safety testing of deep learning networks for the safety-critical system, the adversarial attacks with its defenses and verification robustness.
+* My research focuses on the safety testing of deep learning networks for the safety-critical system, the adversarial attacks with its defenses and verification robustness